Parade Permit (30 Days Notice) - Not being accepted at this time, under departmental review

-Permits for 400 Block Signs and San Benito Street Banners are taken each calendar year in January.
-Slots fill up quickly, but you can always check with us to see if we have an open slot.
+Permits for the Banner over San Benito Street are taken each calendar year in January.
+We try to give everyone two weeks, and the fee is $150.00.
+Spots fill up quickly, but you can always check with us to see if we have an open spot.

 Office: Hollister City Hall, 375 Fifth Street, Hollister, CA 95023